wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

-    (3) This section does not limit the [Sentencing Act 2002][213].
+    (3) This section does not limit the [Sentencing Act 2002][308].

-    Section 51A: inserted, on 5 May 2003, by [section 25][217] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).
+    Section 51A: inserted, on 5 May 2003, by [section 25][312] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).

 ##### 52 Failure to comply with section 14

 *   \[Repealed\]

-    Section 52: repealed, on 5 May 2003, by [section 26][218] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).
+    Section 52: repealed, on 5 May 2003, by [section 26][313] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).

 ##### 53 Proof of intention not required

-*   In a matter involving an infringement notice or in a prosecution for an offence against [section 50][100], it is not necessary to prove that the defendant---
+*   In a matter involving an infringement notice or in a prosecution for an offence against [section 50][170], it is not necessary to prove that the defendant---

     *   (a) intended to take the action alleged to constitute the infringement offence or offence; or

     *   (b) intended not to take the action, the failure to take which is alleged to constitute the infringement offence or offence.

-    Section 53: substituted, on 5 May 2003, by [section 27][219] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).
+    Section 53: substituted, on 5 May 2003, by [section 27][314] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).

-##### 54 Notification to Secretary of interest in knowing of enforcement action taken by inspector
+##### 54 Notification to WorkSafe of interest in knowing of enforcement action taken by inspector

-*   (1) A person may notify the Secretary in the prescribed manner that the person has an interest in knowing whether a particular matter has been, is, or is to be, subject to the taking of enforcement action by an inspector.
+*   (1) A person may notify WorkSafe in the prescribed manner that the person has an interest in knowing whether a particular matter has been, is, or is to be, subject to the taking of enforcement action by an inspector.

-    (2) The Secretary must ensure that the person who sent the notice is notified of---
+    (2) WorkSafe must ensure that the person who sent the notice is notified of---

     *   (a) any decision already made, or subsequently made, by an inspector as to whether or not to take enforcement action in respect of the matter, but not the reasons for the decision; and

-    *   (b) any information that the Secretary is aware of relating to whether an enforcement authority has taken prosecution action as described in [section 54A(2)(b)][106].
+    *   (b) any information that WorkSafe is aware of relating to whether an enforcement authority has taken prosecution action as described in [section 54A(2)(b)][176].

-    (3) In this section and [section 54A][106], _enforcement authority_ includes the New Zealand Police, the Civil Aviation Authority, the New Zealand Transport Agency, and Maritime New Zealand.
+    (3) In this section and [section 54A][176], _enforcement authority_ includes the New Zealand Police, the Civil Aviation Authority, the New Zealand Transport Agency, and Maritime New Zealand.

+    Section 54 heading: amended, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

-    Section 54: substituted, on 5 May 2003, by [section 27][219] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).
+    Section 54: substituted, on 5 May 2003, by [section 27][314] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).

+    Section 54(1): amended, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

+    Section 54(2): amended, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

+    Section 54(2)(b): amended, on 16 December 2013, by [section 22][224] of the WorkSafe New Zealand Act 2013 (2013 No 94).

-    Section 54(3): amended, on 1 August 2008, by [section 50(1)][220] of the Land Transport Management Amendment Act 2008 (2008 No 47).
+    Section 54(3): amended, on 1 August 2008, by [section 50(1)][315] of the Land Transport Management Amendment Act 2008 (2008 No 47).

-    Section 54(3): amended, on 1 July 2005, by [section 11(3)][221] of the Maritime Transport Amendment Act 2004 (2004 No 98).
+    Section 54(3): amended, on 1 July 2005, by [section 11(3)][316] of the Maritime Transport Amendment Act 2004 (2004 No 98).

 ##### 54A Filing charging document